- ABSTRACT SUBMISSION: April 28, 2026

 - Aerosol detection and sampling

 In addition, new sensor technologies, due to their characteristics (e.g., low cost, small size, high portability), are becoming increasingly important for individual exposure assessment, especially since this kind of instrument can provide measurements at high spatial and temporal resolution, which is a notable advantage when approaching assessment of exposure to environmental contaminants.
+This session will provide information about advancements on the developments and use of sensor technology for air quality and health studies.
+Topics include, but are not limited to, the following:

 - Novel air sensor technologies for monitoring air quality and health conditions